dustywhite7/pythonMikkeli/courseSlides/10 - Clustering.md

 # Unsupervised Learning

+- Movie recommendations on Netflix
+- Suggested purchases on Amazon

-- Used for recommended movies on Netflix, or suggested purchases on Amazon, where we don’t have a clear fix on what exactly we (as analysts) are looking for
+Used where we don’t have a clear fix on what exactly we (as analysts) are looking for
-- **Any case where we seek to group observations by deciding which are most closely related to one another based on the data inputs**
 - There is not necessarily a "true" value or "right" answer in unsupervised learning

 ---